Predicting fluctuations in global shipment volumes for demand forecasting with machine learning.

 Next, the models were deployed on the production systems and integrated into the factory’s software environment via an API call.
-This enabled an integrated alert system for the technical personnel and a view of model life-cycle health, providing sustained view of model fit for incoming data.
+This enabled an integrated alert system for the technical personnel and a view of model life-cycle health, providing a sustained view of model fit for incoming data.

 Applicability Across Industry

 Today poor maintenance strategies can reduce the overall productive capacity of a factory or plant.
 Long and continuous run-times of capital-intensive assets provide a competitive advantage, so too can efficient and strategic maintenance.

 - Applying the AI & Analytics Engine to assist in maintenance can help across:

 - Finding the most cost-effective times to maintain an asset

 - Identify possible cascade damage where the failure of one part causes wider damage

 - Providing a logistical edge, so all repair parts can be ordered and delivered ready ahead of time

 The profit of predictive maintenance increases relative to the maintenance costs.
 The higher the cost caused by failure the bigger the benefits.
 If repairs can be carried out prior to failure, it is a opportunity to mitigate unplanned downtime, studies show unplanned downtime is costing industrial manufacturers an estimated $50 billion each year.